anshugarg15/Snippets/README.md

 * **POS_Tagging** : 93-94%

-**Hence our present accuracies using RNN and biLSTM are much better than the obtained using CRF++ Tool.**
+**Hence our present accuracies using RNN and biLSTM are much better than those obtained using CRF++ Tool.**